Art for Climate

 Project overview

-Not all communities will have a seat at the negotiations, but their voices, histories, and urgent concerns must still be heard.
-Through art, this project brings climate justice conversations directly into communities across Brazil.
+Not all communities have a seat at the high-level climate negotiations, but their voices, histories, and urgent concerns must still be heard.
+Through these creative activations, the project brings climate justice conversations directly into communities across Brazil.

 Meet the artists